PUBLIC ART PAPHOS

 For example, in The Girl with the Sparrow it is because I want to bring back the children and the birds to the square.
 Sparrows are birds that never live in cages.
 They are always free and this is why I like them.
-The purpose of this sculptural composition in the square is expressing my own interest in my city – Paphos.
+The purpose of this sculptural public art composition in the square is expressing my own interest in my city – Paphos.
 Almost every city has at least one central and other smaller public squares, which are often a source of history and culture.
-The purpose of this sculptural composition in the square of administration is to redefine the role of the square in the city and to attract visitors.
+The purpose of this sculptural composition in the Square of Administration is to redefine the role of the square in the city and to attract visitors.

 It is not just a way for me to actively express my interest in the city but also a way of dealing with a public, urban space and how it influences our human senses.

-Sol Alter is another one of my sculptures positioned next to the Paphos Castle and represents a young, contemporary Aphrodite who is secretly glancing at the landscape of Cyprus, trying to penetrate the beauty, mythical life and existence.
+Sol Alter is another one of my public art sculptures positioned next to the Paphos Castle and represents a young, contemporary Aphrodite who is secretly glancing at the landscape of Cyprus, trying to penetrate the beauty, mythical life and existence.
 Sol Alter stands for ‘other sun’ which was the name given to Aphrodite by Pythagoras.

 The Girl and the Sparrow had one of the birds stolen from it.
 I replaced the bird which had been stolen and it was taken again.
 It is not a problem unique to Paphos.
-Through my travels across Europe I have seen this happen a lot to public sculptures.
-It is just one of those unfortunate things and does not deter me from continuing with public displays.
+Through my travels across Europe I have seen this happen a lot to public art sculptures.
+It is just one of those unfortunate things and does not deter me from continuing with public art displays.

 Maybe in other countries the whole sculpture would have disappeared!